devnull-cz/c-prog-lang/modules/assert.md

 Task: write custom assert() macro that prints the line and file information
       (using `__LINE__`, `__FILE__` pre-defined macros) and exits

 #source assert.c

 - there is also `#error` pre-processor pragma that can be used to fail during compilation phase

-- there is static_assert() that is evaluated during compile time however this is available only in C++0x
+- there is `static_assert()` that is evaluated during compile time however this is available only in the C++0x standard
   - it can be handy for things (this is rather a hack) like:
 ```C
     int i;